 When you are ready, transfer your roast to the cutting board and make the magic happen.
 Remove the twine you had and it should maintain its shape.

 Slice the end piece and gaze upon your creation.
 If you can see a red smoke ring around the meat, this is perfectly smoked.
 You may not see a smoke ring, this is perfect too.

 The smoke ring is natural identifier of the smoke penetration.
 In a cooking competition we want to see this as an example of a, to the letter perfect smoking job.

 If there is no smoke ring, rest assured that the smoke did in fact do its job.
+There are several factors which impact the smoke ring, including type, wood chips etc., so don't worry.
 Smell your shirt, and you will recognize that the smoke penetrated you, and you weren’t in a closed pit for 4-5 hours directly absorbing it.
 Lack of a smoke ring is okay.

 How to Slice Your Cooked Beef Roast

-Your cut of beef has a natural grain to it.
+Your beef roast, just like any other meat cut, has a natural grain to it.
 Like a piece of wood, you can clearly see on this cut of beef the direction the grain runs in.